FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 ```

 In this simple example we can see the magic of Gulp at work: `gulp.task`, `gulp.src`, `.pipe`, and `gulp.dest`!

+???
+#### Syntax Note
+When requiring node modules at the top, that the syntax can be comma seperated variable declaration (as seen in example) or each module as it's own statement (var statement with semi colon after each).

+Diff plugin docs write it different and students tend to get confused.

 ---
 template: inverse